-The Department of History offers graduate programs leading to the Master of Art (MA) and Doctorate of Philosophy (PhD) degrees in several major fields, including those that center on the United States, Europe, Asia, Latin America and the Ottoman Empire.
+The Department of History offers graduate programs leading to the Master of Art (MA) and Doctorate of Philosophy (PhD) degrees in fields such as American, European, East Asian, Latin American and Ottoman history.
 While concentrating on the history of one nation or geographic area, our students are encouraged to develop a comparative or global perspective in their work and may work in thematic areas such as the history of science, medicine and technology; global history; imperialism; and women, gender and sexuality.
 We cooperate closely with a host of interdisciplinary programs and departments to offer students additional instruction in comparative and world history perspectives.

 - MA in History